-Quarles, Tresa Scrapbook, 1953-2007 (bulk 1953-1957) *JMU Alum Papers*
+Quarles, Tresa Papers, 1952-2008 *JMU Alum Papers*

-Repository: Special Collections, Carrier Library, James Madison University
+- Special Collections, Carrier Library, James Madison University

-Collection No.: SC 0048
+- Collection No.:

-Preferred Citation: [identification of item], [box #, folder #], Tresa Quarles Scrapbook, 1953-2007 (bulk 1953-1957), SC 0048, Special Collections, Carrier Library, James Madison University, Harrisonburg, VA.
+[identification of item], [box #, folder #], Tresa Quarles Papers, 1952-2008, SC 0048, Special Collections, Carrier Library, James Madison University, Harrisonburg, VA.

-Tresa Florence "Tish" Quarles, a native of Buchanan, Virginia, matriculated at Madison College in 1953.
+Tresa Florence "Tish" Quarles (1934-2020), a native of Buchanan, Virginia, matriculated at Madison College in 1953.
 During her time as a student, Quarles was active in student organizations, extracurricular activities, and extramural sports.
 Specifically, Quarles was a member of Pi Kappa Sigma, Athletic Association, Cotillion Dance Club, Mercury Club, YWCA, and Field Hockey (Blue Ridge Hockey Tournament).
 She exhibited leadership as Dormitory President, Sportsleader, Recreation Leader, and Sophomore Class Sergeant-at-Arms.
 Quarles graduated in 1957 with a Bachelor of Science degree in Education.
 She went on to teach health and physical education at several Virginia high schools including Harrisonburg High School (HHS).
 Quarles taught at HHS from 1966 until her retirement in 1989.
 She is a member of the HHS Hall of Fame due to her outstanding contributions as a coach of numerous girls sports.

 After Quarles retired from teaching and coaching, she entered Eastern Mennonite Seminary in Harrisonburg and went on to serve as a pastor at Linville United Church of Christ and St. Stephen's United Church of Christ in Harrisonburg.

-Scope and Content:
+Scope and Content

 The scrapbook contains photographs of Quarles and her classmates on and around campus, pamphlets and programs related to university events, photocopied newsclippings from The Breeze, Athletic Association Handbooks, felt patches, ribbons, and ephemera related to Quarles' participation in field hockey.
 Much of the contents in the scrapbook is captioned.